JupiterOne/apps-helm-charts/README.md

 # Application
-Re-usable Helm charts for different application deployment patterns at JupiterOne
+Reusable Helm charts for different application deployment patterns at JupiterOne

 ## Installing the Chart